-Car insurance is an essential investment for every driver, offering important financial protection in the event of accidents, fire, theft and more.
-It can seem pricey, but it’s still cheaper than paying out of pocket for damage and medical bills when an accident happens.
+Car insurance is a must have for every driver, offering important financial protection in the event of accidents, fire, theft and more.
+It can seem pricey, but it’s still cheaper than paying out of pocket for damages.
 Depending on what you’re looking for, you can get a good rate on cheap, bare-bones coverage or full coverage at a great price.
-Compare deals and coverage to save more on your policy.
+Compare deals and discounts to save more on your policy.

-Comparing car insurance quotes can be difficult, especially since every driver will get a unique quote based on your driving history, vehicle and state.
+Comparing car insurance quotes can be difficult, especially since every driver will get a unique quote based on his or her driving history, vehicle and state.
 The cheapest car insurance company for one driver might not be the same one for another.
-To give you an idea of some of the cheapest car insurance providers, compare sample quotes for a California driver looking for the state minimum required coverage.
+Compare the companies with the best rates for the same driver profile.

 |21st Century||$651||Read review|

 |Liberty Mutual||$709||Read review|

 |The Hartford||$727||Read review|

 Geico, USAA, Progressive and Esurance offered the cheapest rates in our comparison.
 Mercury, a regional company available in 11 states, was also one of the cheapest in California.
 Finding the most affordable car insurance depends on the car your drive, your driving record and other factors, so your own quotes will vary.
 If you’re looking for cheap insurance, you could start by getting quotes from these companies.

 Find the cheapest car insurance near you

 - New Mexico

 - Rhode Island